nosilver4u/force-regenerate-thumbnails/readme.txt

 2. You can resize specific multiples images using the checkboxes and the "Bulk Actions" dropdown

 == ChangeLog ==

+= 2.2.1 =
+*Release Date - November 12, 2024*

+* added: list of active image sizes when regenerating thumbs for all images

 = 2.2.0 =
 *Release Date - September 17, 2024*